KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/targeting-customers/targeting-customers.md

 ## Recap

-Let's quickly recap what has been covering in this topic:
+Let's quickly recap what has been covered in this lab:

-- How to use MATCH_RECOGNIZE to find patterns in your data
+- Using ```MATCH_RECOGNIZE``` to find patterns in your data

-- How to define search rules for a pattern
+- Defining search rules for a pattern

-- Explore quickly changing a pattern to meet new business requirements
+- Quickly changing a pattern to meet new business requirements

-- How to calculate useful information from data inside your pattern
+- Calculating useful information from data inside your pattern

 - Sharing results with other data warehouse users

+Please *proceed to the next lab*.

 ## **Acknowledgements**